ccallawa/alyvix_server_doc/stylesheet.rst

       Simple code blocks only have the default options.

-As soon as you return to the previous indentation level, the code block will end.
+As soon as you return to the previous indentation level, the code block (or preformatted section) will end.
 If you want more options, you can use the ``code-block`` directive:

 .. code-block:: rst
    :caption: How to create a code block with options